abhinit75/abhinit75/README.md

 What I'm Up To:

-🌱 I’m currently learning full stack development with the MERN Stack & also exploring Machine learning with AWS
+🌱 I am a TPM Intern at UserVitals and currenly shipping out core features on the SAAS platform.
+I am currently learning Redwood JS, MERN and Machine Learning using AWS.

-👯 I’m looking to collaborate with other content creators
+👯 I’m looking to collaborate with other content creators, entrepreneurs and investors!

 ⚡ Fun fact: I have started a successfull software training and consultancy business - intellee.ca.
 I also invest in the stock market and real estate on the side.